Introduction to Different Types of Inverters

 1) Current Source Inverter

 In CSI, the input is a current source.
-This type of inverters is used in the medium voltage industrial application, where high-quality current waveforms are compulsory.
+This type of inverter is used in the medium voltage industrial application, where high-quality current waveforms are compulsory.
 But CSIs are not popular.

 2) Voltage Source Inverter

 In VSI, the input is a voltage source.
-This type of inverter is used in all applications because it is more efficient and have higher reliability and faster dynamic response.
+This type of inverter is used in all applications because it is more efficient and has higher reliability, and faster dynamic response.
 VSI is capable of running motors without de-rating.

 • Single-phase Inverter